clojusc/friend-oauth2/README.md

 ### 0.2.0

-This release integrates the wiki documentation, the Codox docs, the README, and the examples from the previously separate friend-oauth2-examples repo.
+The 0.2.0 release integrated the wiki documentation, the Codox docs, the README, and the examples from the previously separate friend-oauth2-examples repo.

+### 0.3.0

+TBD

+For the complete change history, see the [documentation page][change history].

 ## Documentation [&#x219F;](#contents)